flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-7.md

     accusations facing Supreme Court nominee Judge Brett Kavanaugh.
   card_citation: ''
 card_6:
-  card_text: "> “Herea\x19s why we chose her: Shea\x19s not crazy.”\n> \n> Nancy Antrum, Miami Herald Editorial Page Editor, on the paper's endorsement of Bettina Rodriguez Aguilera who is running in the Republican primary for a South Florida district.
+  card_text: "> “Hereax19s why we chose her: Sheax19s not crazy.”n> n> Nancy Antrum, Miami Herald Editorial Page Editor, on the paper's endorsement of Bettina Rodriguez Aguilera who is running in the Republican primary for a South Florida district.
 Rodriguez Aguilera claims tall, blond aliens kidnapped her at age 7 and took her on a spaceship.
-The Herald says it does not believe her views or past experiences affect her ability to be an \"effective public servant.\""
+The Herald says it does not believe her views or past experiences affect her ability to be an "effective public servant.""
   card_citation: ''
 card_10:
   card_text: |-